zieglerk/zieglerk.github.io/_posts/2018-11-04-How-to-Write-Nonfiction.md

 ---
-title: "How to Write Scientific English"
+title: "How to Write Nonfiction"
 layout: page
 ---

 this is on a language level, there are also how-tos on a paper level or on a technical (LaTeX) level.
+This is mostly phrased for English, but holds for German as well.
+In fact, the first text I recall reading on this topic is Wolf Schneider's "Deutsch fürs Leben".

 * TOC-placeholder-line
 {:toc}

+"Treat the reader's time as more valuable than your own." -- Josh Bernoff, Writing Without Bullshit, Harper Business

+- Get to the point.
+- Avoid passive constructions.
+- Eliminate jargon, qualifiers, and weasel words ("probably", "several").
+- Identify your audience and don't be shy about addressing them in the second person.

 # from Donald E. Knuth, Tracy Larrabee, and Paul M. Roberts (1987), [Mathematical Writing](http://jmlr.csail.mit.edu/reviewing-papers/knuth_mathematical_writing.pdf)